Chefchaouen Tanger-tetouan-al Hoceima, Morocco Travel Guide

 No prominent hot springs are directly in Chefchaouen.
 The region focuses on mountain air and natural springs like Ras el Maa, not therapeutic hot springs.

 Few established retreats for yoga or meditation in Chefchaouen itself.
 Some exist in more remote Rif mountains or other parts of Morocco.
-The tranquil environment lends itself to personal practice.
+The calm setting lends itself to your personal practice.

 Local herbalists in the souk sell traditional remedies and herbs from the Rif Mountains.
 These offer insights into local natural healing practices.